latenitefilms/BRAWToolbox/README.md

 **Improvements:**
 - The BRAW Toolbox Motion Template has been completely redesigned to be a lot faster and easier to use.
 We have removed all the override controls.
 It now only shows the parameters that you can control (i.e. if your camera doesn't allow manipulating the ISO, we no longer show this parameter).
-- We added a "Global Settings" button to the Motion Template in the Final Cut Pro Inspector, so that you can force a Decode Quality across all clips.
+- We added a **Global Settings** button to the Motion Template in the Final Cut Pro Inspector, so that you can force a Decode Quality across all clips.
 This is useful if you have clips with different Decode Quality settings, but you want to export at the highest quality.
-- We now populate the "Ingest Date" (aka "Date Imported" in Final Cut Pro) metadata field.
+- We now populate the **Ingest Date** (aka "Date Imported" in Final Cut Pro) metadata field.
 Thanks for suggesting [@tangierc](https://github.com/tangierc)!
 - The Workflow Extension has been redesigned.
 The checkboxes no longer act as "overrides", but instead allow you to select which parameters you want to copy, paste, etc.
 - The buttons at the bottom of the Workflow Extension Inspector (Copy, Paste, etc.) now all work.
 - All the parameters in the Workflow Extension should now flow into Final Cut Pro.
 - All the parameters in the Final Cut Pro Inspector should now work and update correctly.
 Thanks for reporting [@markspen](https://github.com/markspen)!
-- We now display an error message if you press "Show Parameters" with no BRAW file loaded.
+- We now display an error message if you press **Show Parameters** with no BRAW file loaded.
 - We no longer hide the Workflow Extension player slider when playing, and now update its value during playback.
 Thanks for suggesting @JW144754!
 - The Viewer in the Workflow Extension is now resizable.
 Thanks for suggesting [@JW144754](https://github.com/JW144754)!
 - The main application now only asks for permissions to your Movies folder and Application Support folder once.
 - All the individual open/save dialog boxes now remember their own last opened path.
-- The "Convert PROJECT to Resolve Friendly FCPXML" Toolbox now works.
+- The **Convert PROJECT to Resolve Friendly FCPXML** Toolbox now works.
 - We've added a loading screen when BRAW Toolbox is Preparing BRAW Files.
 Thanks for suggesting [@tangierc](https://github.com/tangierc)!

 **Changes:**